var _gaq = _gaq || ; _gaq.push(['_setAccount', 'UA-46669657-1']); _gaq.push(['_trackPageview']);

 To answer the question what is maca root, let's climb high above sea level till we get to altitude of 13,000 feet in Peruvian Andes and find there this amazing root plant, which is the only plant that is used for food to grow at such extreme heights.
 Maca grows in very harsh conditions with strong winds and huge temperature differences between day and night.
 The soil is hard and rocky in the mountains, so Maca survives by sucking minerals and vitamins from the rocks with unique structure that contain huge amount of minerals and rare food components.
 The harsh conditions in which Maca grows contribute to its strength and durability as well as to the high content of minerals, proteins and amino acids in its root.
 This plant is well known in Peru and South America, as native people have been using this herb for thousands of years.
 Peruvians tell that whoever eats the root of Maca reaches old age when he is healthy and vital and full of energies.
 In South America it's a fact that Maca Root extract is the best treatment for weakness, fatigue and lack of energy.

 Maca Root Active Ingredients:

-Many consider Maca Root as s Superfood because of all those nutritional properties of the maca plant.
-Chemical analysis of the Maca root reveals shows an amazing profile of vitamins, minerals, amino acids, sterols, fatty acids and glucosinates.
+Many consider Maca Root as Super food because of all those nutritional properties of the maca plant.
+Chemical analysis of the Maca root reveals an amazing profile of vitamins, minerals, amino acids, sterols, fatty acids and glucosinates.

 Nutritional Properties of Maca Root: